Applelo/compotes/docs/guide/dropdown.md

 const dropdown = new Dropdown('.c-dropdown')
 ```

-You can use any kind of element to trigger the dropdown, just add the `c-dropdown-trigger` class.
+You can use any element as the dropdown trigger, just add the `c-dropdown-trigger` class.

 It is recommended to put an `id` to the dropdown container.
-On your trigger element, add an `aria-controls` attribute refering to the `id` of the dropdown.
+On your trigger element, add an `aria-controls` attribute referring to the `id` of the dropdown.

 ```html
 <!-- Default dropdown -->